Khonshu (Marvel Comics)

-Fictional character biography
+Publication history

 While Khonshu possessed Moon Knight during the hero's time with the West Coast Avengers, Khonshu was often shown as a largely benevolent god who wanted to assist the team.
 He was at times shown to be conflicted as to whether he should reveal his powers and what was worthy of it.
-He was able to effortlessly resist being controlled by the mutant The Voice.

 However, he is shown to become more and more of an antagonistic role to Moon Knight starting in the 2006 series, where he would later become the main antagonist of the 2016 Moon Knight series, and the age of Khonshu storyline in Jason Aaron's run.

 Moon Knight volume #4 initially treats Khonshu in a rather different way, portraying him as a harsh and unforgiving god of vengeance who is strengthened by the fear that his avatar inspires.
 Accordingly, he is quite prepared to manipulate Marc Spector's allies and enemies in order to revive Moon Knight's career, and is highly critical of Spector.
 As with many Moon Knight stories, the line between reality and hallucination is sometimes intentionally blurred, but aspects of the art and story do strongly suggest that Khonshu's actions are entirely real.
-Khonshu also appears as a statue, but primarily converses with Moon Knight in the mutilated form of the Bushman, a villain who was killed when Spector carved off his face.
-Khonshu calls this his 'greatest work.'
-Moon Knight eventually breaks the influence of Khonshu, seeing the god as a scale in line with a cockroach.
+Khonshu also appears as a statue, but primarily converses with Moon Knight in the mutilated form of Bushman, a villain who was killed when Moon Knight carved off his face.